-This section is referred to in sections 41, 267, 305, 314 of this title ministrative patent judge to the Board of Patent Appeals and Interferences, having once paid the fee for such appeal.
+This section is referred to in sections 41, 267, 305, 314 of this title.

 § 134.
-Appeal to the Board of Patent Appeals and Interferences
+Appeal to the Board of Patent Appeals and

-(a) PATENT APPLICANT.-An applicant for a patent, any of whose claims has been twice rejected, may appeal from the decision of the ad-
+(a) PATENT APPLICANT.-An applicant for a patent, any of whose claims has been twice rejected, may appeal from the decision of the primary examiner to the Board of Patent Appeals and Interferences, having once paid the fee for such appeal.

-- (b) PATENT OWNER.-A patent owner in any reexamination proceeding may appeal from the final rejection of any claim by the administrative patent judge to the Board of Patent Appeals and Interferences, having once paid the fee for such appeal. - (c) THIRD-PARTY.-A third-party requester in an inter partes proceeding may appeal to the Board of Patent Appeals and Interferences from the final decision of the administrative patent judge favorable to the patentability of any original or proposed amended or new claim of a patent, having once paid the fee for such appeal.
-The third-party requester may not appeal the decision of the Board of Patent Appeals and Interferences.
+- (b) PATENT OWNER.-A patent owner in any reexamination proceeding may appeal from the final rejection of any claim by the primary examiner to the Board of Patent Appeals and Interferences, having once paid the fee for such appeal. - (c) THIRD-PARTY.-A third-party requester in an inter partes proceeding may appeal to the Board of Patent Appeals and Interferences from the final decision of the primary examiner favorable to the patentability of any original or proposed amended or new claim of a patent, having once paid the fee for such appeal.